bluekvirus/Stage-devtools/ENV.md

 @version 1.0.1
 @author Tim Liu (zhiyuanliu@fortinet.com)

+A [Virtual Machine](https://github.com/bluekvirus/vm-webdev) has been prepared for you to ease the initial setup of your development environment.

 Operating System
 ----------------
 It is suggested that you install the latest Unbuntu* or Linux distribution or to use a Windows 7+.